From USA Today. I can't believe it.

 Police and transportation authorities can't be everywhere.
 Whether at an airport, bus or rail station, officials need passengers to alert them to unattended baggage that might contain explosives and behavior that appears out of the ordinary.

-being dragged into a lawsuit and accused of bigotry.
+Now the reward for being vigilant apparently includes being dragged into a lawsuit and accused of bigotry.
 The wry adage about how no good deed goes unpunished seems apt, though not so funny.

 The lawsuit grew out of an incident last November when six Muslim clerics, returning from a religious conference in Minneapolis, were removed from a US Airways flight after passengers and crew raised alarms.
 The imams were questioned by authorities and released.
 The six say they are innocent victims of ethnic profiling for merely praying quietly in Arabic at the terminal.